Examples

 [Remote PC]

-$ ros2 launch turtlebot3_example turtlebot3_obstacle_detection
+$ ros2 launch turtlebot3_bringup rviz2.launch.py

 [Remote PC] Launch the patrol server file.